Free People Shopping Feature

 Feature: "Shop the Look" functionality with comprehensive outfit breakdown.

-Strengths: Enables exploration of complete styled outfits with detailed examination of individual pieces.
+Strengths: Enables exploration of complete styled outfits

 Houzz

-Feature: Interactive object identification within interior design photography.
+Feature: Interactive object identification within interior design photography

 Limitations: Lacks visual affordances indicating interactive elements, potentially creating usability confusion.